damianhakert/damianhakert.github.io/source/handbook/values/index.html.md

 - Be truthful and honest.
 - Be dependable, reliable, fair, and respectful.
 - Be committed, creative, inspiring, and passionate.
-- The deserving of the trust of our users and customers.
+- Be deserving of the trust of our users and customers.
 - Act in the best interest of the company, our team members, our customers, users, and investors.
 - Act in accordance with the law.